fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

-## Next JS Boilerplate with Next Redux Wrapper & Redux Persist (& redux-thunk too)
+## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A boilerplate for NEXT JS projects with redux

 My problem was that I needed a simple persistent global state for my Next.js website.
 This is a redux boilerplate and I wrote it for myself at first to speed up my future project.